joseslavkis/joseslavkis/README.md

 ### 🌱 Currently Learning:

 - **Java**: For developing small-scale games.
-- **Operating Systems**: Understanding and developing mechanisms related to the xv6 kernel environment.
+- **Operating Systems**: Understanding and developing mechanisms related to operating systems.
 - **Algorithm Design**: Focusing on techniques such as dynamic programming, divide and conquer, backtracking, and greedy algorithms.